ErykNe/BookNook/README.md

 ## Running the Application

-Follow these steps to run the BookNook application:
+Follow these steps to run the BookShop PRO application:

 ### Step 1: UnZip Project

-- Unzip .zip file BookNook.zip to Desktop
+- Unzip .zip file BookShopPRO.zip to Desktop
 - You should to have folder with the project now in folder BookNook-main on the Desktop.
 - open cmd and navigate to BookNook-main